WWTV: History

 In 1967, WWTV/WWUP broadcast in color for the first time (as CBS was the last network to convert to all-color broadcasting).
 In 1978, Fetzer sold WWTV/WWUP to Buffalo Bills owner Ralph Wilson.
 In 1988, the stations were sold to Heritage Broadcast Group, headed by Detroiter Mario Iacobelli.
 WWTV/WWUP has long been one of the most technologically advanced small-market television stations in the country.

 On May 10, 2007, it was announced that the area's Fox affiliate, WFQX-TV, was being sold by Rockfleet Broadcasting to Cadillac Telecasting.
 The Federal Communications Commission (FCC) gave regulatory approval in late October of that year.
 After the closing of the sale, Cadillac Telecasting entered into a shared services agreement (SSA) with WWTV and WWUP.

 On June 12, 2009, WWTV and WWUP turned off their analog signals and moved their digital signals to the previous analog channels.
 On September 29, 2010, the FCC granted WWTV a construction permit for a digital fill-in translator on their pre-transition channel 40.
 This translator will primarily serve the Traverse City area.
 This repeater began operation on December 1, 2011.

-In February 2017, the station moved its studios and offices from its transmitter location near Tustin to an imposing renovated office building in Cadillac.
+In February 2017, the station moved its studios and offices from its transmitter location near Tustin to a renovated office building in Cadillac.
 On the night of August 30, 2018, the 1961 building caught fire and was destroyed, also compromising the transmitter portion of the building and forcing the station to scramble to bring its over-the-air and pay-TV signals back online in some form.
 It took a couple of days for the channel to be available again to cable TV and satellite customers.
 Streaming video of local newscasts is available.
 The broadcast signal was restored in early September at reduced power until a new transmitter is installed.